cle1t0/cle1t0/README.md

 ### Welcome, I am Thiago Nishimura  :coffee:
 I am an undergrad student who loves programming.
 As a student research assistant I am always amazed by the various ways technology can positively impact people's lives!
+More recently, I have been working with informatics within the medical field.
+I am currently part of a team responsible for collaborating with physicians in studies that involve data and Machine Learning

 Reach out! :smiley: